(ordered by seriousness) ESL Vocabulary Lists Parts of Speech Lists A-Z Idioms and Proverbs Grammar Videos

 - Non-working mother (Being a mother involves a lot of work.)

-More Examples of OxymoronsOften, it is debatable whether the contradictory terms in an oxymoron are truly contradictory.
+Examples of "Partial" OxymoronsOften, it is debatable whether the contradictory terms in an oxymoron are truly contradictory.
 Often, they are not.
 Here are some well-known oxymorons that have only partially contradictory terms.

 - dull shine